buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 1.Easily to query gang-status

-2.Record gang bound status in case scheduler failover.Once the
+2.Record gang bound status in case scheduler failover.Once the Scheduler recover,

 3.When all pod deleted, we will delete gang-crd automatically.